billbrod/spatial-frequency-preferences/README.md

 else, but then you'll need to use the optional arguments to set the paths yourself.

-`sfp/transfer_to_BIDS.py` is a file used to get the data from the format it came off the scanner into the BIDS structure.
-As such, you will not need it.

 # Note on running the experiment